 - Intuitive task management functionality that helps managers and employees to collaborate and share knowledge.

-- Easy access to third party applications and company information like instructions, product catalogues, quality procedures, personal handbooks, contacts and FAQs.
+- Easy access to third-party applications and company information like instructions, product catalogs, quality procedures, personal handbooks, contacts, and FAQs.

-We believe employee engagement is key and must be addressed, but it’s up to you to calculate the ROI and decide if Empact is a good investment for lowering employee attrition.
+We believe employee engagement is key and must be addressed, but it is up to you to calculate the ROI and decide if Empact is a good investment for lowering employee attrition.